mantidproject/documents/Design/SANS/NewISISDesign/SANSState/SANSState.md

 ## Implementation

 Using the `SANSState` as an input entity for work-flow algorithms limits our choice to how these state objects can be implemented.
 The requirement of a map-like data structure limits us to `PropertyManager`s as an implementation tool for `SANSState`.
 This means that the we have a layered `PropertyManager` of depth three:
-1. `SANSStateComplete` which defines a complete reduction.
+1. `SANSState` tself which defines a complete reduction.
 2. The individual sub-states.
 3. Some of the sub-states require a map in order to store detector-dependent information